Monday, March 23, 2015

 He was a simple man, a man who spoke only when necessary.
 That was my impression of him.
 I recall writing to him in 1978 for permission to marry his daughter.
 He never replied.
 That did not matter because he did hand his daughter to me for marriage later on.

 In the early years of our marriage, I could tell that he was a well respected figure among the people of Sri Gading.
-Many locals irrespective of races dropped by the house to seek his advice on land matter, dealings with local authorities etc. Literally everyone in the little town knew him.
+Many locals irrespective of races and religions dropped by the house to seek his advice on land matter, dealings with local authorities etc. Literally everyone in the little town knew him.

 Then, in the last few years, less and less people came to look for him.
 It was understandable because all his peers were gone and that new rules and regulation implemented by the authority were beyond his understanding.
 He became more and more a lonely man.